|

 No-Hit Notes for PNC Park:

-Bailey's no-hitter was doubly historic, for not only was it the first one at PNC Park but it also ensured that the Pirates would not have a winning record for the 20th straight season, a mark of futility never reached before by any major North American professional sports team.
+Bailey's no-hitter was doubly historic, for not only was it the first one at PNC Park but it also ensured that the Pirates would have a losing record for the 20th straight season, a mark of futility never reached before by any major North American professional sports team.

 |